orra-dev/orra/docs/model-configuration.md

 - Specified in the `.env` file in the `planengine` directory
 - Set in the `_env` template file when deploying

+> **Important**: The Plan Engine requires all model endpoints to provide an **OpenAI-compatible API**.
+This is the standard interface used for communicating with AI models and most modern model serving solutions support this format.

 ### Basic Configuration

 ```bash